anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Request Artifact: Pledge Voucher-Request Trigger (tPVR) {#tpvr-artifact}

-The Pledge Voucher-Request Trigger (tPVR) artifact SHALL be an unsigned data object, providing the necessary parameters to later assert agent-proximity: domain registrar EE certificate, SubjectKeyIdentifier of the Registrar-Agent EE certificate, and agent-signed product-serial-number of the pledge.
+The Pledge Voucher-Request Trigger (tPVR) artifact SHALL be an unsigned data object, providing the necessary parameters to later assert agent-proximity: the domain registrar EE certificate and an agent-signed data object (containing the product-serial-number and a timestamp), which has to be included in the PVR and whose signature is verified by the registrar and MASA utilizing the more compact SubjectKeyIdentifier of the Registrar-Agent EE certificate.
-It is unsigned because at the time of receiving the tPVR, the pledge can verify neither certificate nor signature and can only accept the parameters provisionally until it receives the voucher as described in {{voucher}} (see {{agt_prx}}).
+The artifact is unsigned because at the time of receiving the tPVR, the pledge can verify neither certificate nor signature and can only accept the parameters provisionally until it receives the voucher as described in {{voucher}} (see {{agt_prx}}).

 For the JWS-signed JSON format used by this specification, the tPVR artifact MUST be a UTF-8 encoded JSON document {{!RFC8259}} that conforms with the CDDL {{!RFC8610}} data model defined in {{tpvr_CDDL_def}}: